 While both the time and space requirements grow exponentially as $n$ increases, it is the space requirement being the bottleneck in practice.
-By noting this, several techniques have been developed to reduce the space usage.
-In \citep{malone2011memory}, the original DP algorithm for finding optimal BNs is improved such that only the scores and information for two adjacent layers in the recursive graph are kept in memory at once in each DP loop.
-This manipulation reduces the memory requirements to $O({n\choose n/2})$.
+Several techniques have been developed to reduce the space usage.
+In \citep{malone2011memory}, the DP algorithm for finding optimal BNs in \citep{singh2005finding} is improved such that only the scores and information for two adjacent layers in the recursive graph are kept in memory at once.
+This manipulation reduces the memory usage to $O({n\choose n/2})$.
 And they showed the implementation of the algorithm solved a problem of 30 variables in about 22 hours using 16 GB memory.
-However, the implementation of their algorithm needs external memory (i.e., hard disk) to store the entire recursive graph.
+However, their implementation needs external memory (i.e., hard disk) to store the entire recursive graph.
 This may slow down the algorithm due to the slow access to hard disk.
-Further, the algorithm is not scalable on larger problems as the $O({n\choose n/2})$ space requirement still grows very fast as $n$ increases.
-As another method to reduce the space usage, \citep{parviainen2009exact} proposed several schemes to trade space against time.
-If little space is available, a divide-and-conquer scheme recursively splits the problem to subproblems, each of which can be solved independently.
+Further, the algorithm is not scalable on larger problems as the $O({n\choose n/2})$ space usage still grows very fast as $n$ increases.
+Alternatively, \citet{parviainen2009exact} proposed several schemes to trade space against time.
+If little space is available, a divide-and-conquer scheme recursively splits the problem to subproblems, each of which can be solved completely independently.
 This scheme results in time $2^{2n-s}n^{O(1)}$ in space $2^sn^{O(1)}$ for any $s=n/2, n/4, n/8, ...$, where $s$ is the size of the subproblems.
 If moderate amounts of space are available, a pairwise scheme splits the search space by fixing a class of partial orders on the set of variables.
 This manipulation yields run-time $2^n(3/2)^pn^{O(1)}$ in space $2^n(3/4)^pn^{O(1)}$ for any $p=0,1,...,n/2$ where $p$ is a parameter controlling the space-time trade-off.
-Although both schemes make it practical to solve larger problems using limited space, they make a huge sacrifice in run-time.
+Although both schemes make it practical to solve larger problems using limited space, they make a huge sacrifice in running time.